PU-Transformer: Point Cloud Upsampling Transformer: Experiments

 \textbf{PU1K:} Table~\ref{tab:pu1k} shows the quantitative results of our PU-Transformer on the PU1K dataset.
 It can be seen that our approach outperforms other state-of-the-art methods on all three metrics.
 In terms of the Chamfer Distance metric, we achieve the best performance among all the tested networks, since the reported values of others are all higher than ours of 0.451.
 Under the other two metrics, the improvements of PU-Transformer are particularly significant: compared to the performance of the recent PU-GCN~\cite{qian2021pu}, our approach can almost \emph{halve} the values assessed under both the Hausdorff Distance (HD: 7.577$\rightarrow$3.843) and the Point-to-Surface Distance (P2F: 2.499$\rightarrow$1.277).

-\textbf{PU-GAN Dataset:} In addition, we conduct point cloud upsampling experiments using the dataset introduced in PU-GAN~\cite{li2019pu}.
-With a smaller scale of training data, we test more upsampling scales in comparison to different networks.
-To be specific with the results in Table~\ref{tab:pugan}, we successfully achieve state-of-the-art performance under all three evaluation metrics for the $4\times$ upsampling experiment.
+\textbf{PU-GAN Dataset:} We also conduct point cloud upsampling experiments using the dataset introduced in PU-GAN~\cite{li2019pu}. under more upsampling scales.
+As shown in Table~\ref{tab:pugan}, we achieve best performance under all three evaluation metrics for the $4\times$ upsampling experiment.
 However, in the $16\times$ upsampling test, we (CD: 0.241) are slightly behind the latest Dis-PU network~\cite{li2021point} (CD: 0.199) evaluated under the Chamfer Distance metric: the Dis-PU applies two CD-related items as its loss function, hence getting an edge for CD metric only.
 As for the results under Hausdorff Distance and Point-to-Surface Distance metrics, our PU-Transformer shows significant improvements again, where some values (\eg, P2F in $4\times$, HD and P2F in $16\times$) are even lower than \emph{half} of Dis-PU's results.

-\textbf{Overall Comparison:} In general, the experimental results in Table~\ref{tab:pu1k} and~\ref{tab:pugan} indicate the great effectiveness of our PU-Transformer.
-Moreover, by quantitatively comparing to the CNN-based (\eg, GCN~\cite{li2019deepgcns}, GAN~\cite{goodfellow2014generative}) methods under different datasets, we are the first to demonstrate the superiority of a transformer model for point cloud upsampling.
+\textbf{Overall Comparison:} The experimental results in Table~\ref{tab:pu1k} and~\ref{tab:pugan} indicate the great effectiveness of our PU-Transformer.
+Moreover, given quantitative comparisons to CNN-based (\eg, GCN~\cite{li2019deepgcns}, GAN~\cite{goodfellow2014generative}) methods under different metrics, we demonstrate the superiority of transformers for point cloud upsampling by only exploiting the fine-grained feature representations of point cloud data.